notjames/musings/README.md

   "Her lips are too thin!
 What were you thinking?!?!"

   "I can't tell if that is a veil on her forehead or some crazy shadowing trick you're attempting to make.
-Could you darken it"
+Could you darken it?"

   "Ugh, that background sucks!
 I prefer a background that is more beachy."